-The name laetrile is used to describe a purified form of the chemical amygdalin, a plant compound that contains sugar and produces cyanide.
+The name Laetrile is patented drug name used to describe a purified form of the chemical amygdalin, a plant compound that contains sugar and produces cyanide.
 This compound is found in the pits of many fruits (such as apricot seeds), raw nuts, and in other plants, such as lima beans, clover and sorghum.

-Laetrile has been used in the United States for cancer treatment since the 1970s; after the treatment was banned in the ’50s because it was deemed too toxic, states argued that it wasn’t fair that the U.S. government could block access to new and promising cancer therapies.
-After court cases in Oklahoma, Massachusetts, New Jersey and California challenged the FDA’s role in determining which drugs should be available to cancer patients, laetrile was legalized in more than 20 states.
+Laetrile has been used in the U.S. for cancer treatment since the 1970s; after the treatment was banned in the 1950s because it was deemed too toxic, states argued that it wasn’t fair that the U.S. government could block access to new and promising cancer therapies.
+After court cases in Oklahoma, Massachusetts, New Jersey and California challenged the FDA’s role in determining which drugs should be available to cancer patients, Laetrile was legalized in more than 20 states.

-Laetrile, which is a proposed nontoxic intravenous form of amygdalin, was first used as a cancer treatment in Russia in 1845 and then in the United States in the 1920s.
+Laetrile, which is a proposed nontoxic intravenous form of amygdalin, was first used as a cancer treatment in Russia in 1845 and then in the U.S. in the 1920s.
 At the time, amygdalin was taken in pill form, but this was deemed too toxic and the research done on this treatment was abandoned.
-By the 1950s, laetrile was patented and tested for its ability to kill cancer cells on animal cells, whole animals, transplanted tumor cells and humans.
-After decades of research, mostly done on animals and cells, it was proposed that cancer cells are more susceptible to the toxic effects of laetrile than normal cells.
+By the 1950s, Laetrile was patented and tested for its ability to kill cancer cells on animal cells, whole animals, transplanted tumor cells and humans.
+After decades of research, mostly done on animals and cells, it was proposed that cancer cells are more susceptible to the toxic effects of Laetrile than normal cells.

-Study results investigating the anticancer effects of laetrile are mixed.
+Study results investigating the anticancer effects of Laetrile are mixed.
 Some show that it’s beneficial in avoiding cancer and keeping the spread of existing cancer cells to a minimum, while others show no effects on cancerous cells.
-While many practitioners believe that laetrile is a very good cancer treatment, most agree that it shouldn’t be the primary cancer treatment for any patient — instead, they recommend that it be used as an effective add-on supplement.
+While many practitioners assert that Laetrile is a qualified cancer treatment, most agree that it shouldn’t be the primary cancer treatment for any patient — instead, certain experts recommend that it be used as an add-on supplement.

-A 1982 study published in the New England Journal of Medicine evaluated the efficacy of laetrile on 178 patients with cancer.
-The patients received laetrile intravenously, plus they followed a “metabolic therapy” program consisting of oral laetrile treatments; adopted a special diet restricting caffeine, sugar, meats, dairy products, eggs and alcohol; plus took high doses of enzymes and vitamins.
+A 1982 study published in the New England Journal of Medicine evaluated the efficacy of Laetrile on 178 patients with cancer.
+(2) The patients received Laetrile intravenously, plus they followed a “metabolic therapy” program consisting of oral Laetrile treatments; adopted a special diet restricting caffeine, sugar, meats, dairy products, eggs and alcohol; plus patients took high doses of enzymes and vitamins.

 There are several scientific studies involving animals and cell cultures, and the results are mixed.
-Some found that laetrile treatment inhibited the growth of primary tumors in mice, while others reported that none of the solid tumors or leukemias that were investigated responded to laetrile at any dose that was tested.
-Because of these varying results, the medical community still hasn’t agreed on laetrile’s efficacy as an anticancer treatment.
+Some found that Laetrile treatment inhibited the growth of primary tumors in mice, while others reported that none of the solid tumors or leukemias that were investigated responded to Laetrile at any dose that was tested.
+(4) Because of these varying results, the medical community still hasn’t agreed on Laetrile’s efficacy as an anticancer treatment.
+(5)

 Aside from the debate over apricot seed’s ability to fight cancer, there are other health benefits that come from the presence of the plant compound amygdalin or so-called “vitamin B17.”